mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 #### Membership Changes

 MLS aims to provide agreement on group membership.
-That is, all group Members have agreed on the list of current group members.
+That is, all group members have agreed on the list of current group members.

 Some applications may wish to enforce ACLs to limit addition or removal of group members, to privileged users.
 Others may wish to require